 By the summer of 2008 the proposed spending on the DWDR scheme was increased to £420million.
 Krayenbrink told this to those who attended the Annual Consultative Meeting that year, held at The Ark, Tower Hamlets.
 Regarding the waterway from Wellington Dock to the outer harbour, Krayenbrink said, it would be called The Cut and added that ‘There will be a navigable channel suitable for small craft similar to the existing one in Union Street (Wellington Dock gates and swing-bridge).
 There will be a need for dock gates and a bridge over the channel…’ Many other queries were raised, including where the lifeboat would be berthed.
 Krayenbrink told the audience that the marina would have two piers – east and west – that the West Marina Pier was the widened Prince of Wales Pier to enable lorries to go along it, therefore the lifeboat crew would not have any problems getting to the sea end, where the lifeboat berth would be.
 He added that the East Marina Pier would be topped with a wide walkway.
 How DHB were to pay for DWDR was also of concern, to which the Chief Executive, Bob Goldfield, told the audience, ‘In simple terms there are many options that are available to fund such a massive investment from pure debt financing, just like a normal bank loan, to selling the organisation to another body that has the money to deliver on the development … The Board have made no decision regarding the preferred funding option.’

 Globally, an economic catastrophe was gaining momentum that put on hold the DWDR project and forced Goldfield and DHB to have to decide which of the two options or possible further options, they had to take.
 It would also affect Krayenbrink’s vision of the proposed Cut between Wellington Dock and the outer harbour.
-On the evening of Sunday 9 March 2008 in New York it became apparent that a number of US big banks had been caught up in leverage (lending) mania particularly in sub-prime mortgages and the borrowers were beginning to default.
+On the evening of Sunday 9 March 2008 in New York it became apparent that a number of large US banks had been caught up in leverage (lending) mania particularly in sub-prime mortgages and the borrowers were beginning to default.
 In other words, sub-prime borrowers credit ratings were so low they had a larger than average risk of defaulting as a percentage of bank lending – it was too high and borrowers were unable to pay back their loans.
-For the banking system to work, it relies on the equity provided by the bank’s investors and imperative that they have confidence in the safety of their investment.
+For the banking system to work, it relies on the equity provided by the bank’s investors and it is imperative that they have confidence in the safety of their investment.
 If the investors lose confidence then they will withdraw the bank’s equity and if there is an escalation of withdrawals, known as a run, the bank collapses.
 In other words, it is in danger of failing.

 By Tuesday of that week, globally equities fell due to runs, Wall Street – the US financial centre – was in a state of panic as banking failure was spreading.
-On 22 April, the Royal Bank of Scotland (RBS) announced a rights issue which aimed to raise £12billion to raise capital to offset a fall of £5.9billion.
+On 22 April, the Royal Bank of Scotland (RBS) announced a rights issue which aimed to raise £12billion capital to offset a fall of £5.9billion.
 At the time, this was the largest rights issue in British corporate history.
 That summer, the money markets teetered as more banks failed.
 Then on Monday 15 September Lehman Brothers, the fourth-largest investment bank in the United States, failed and filed for bankruptcy.
 The next day, HBOS, which had formed out of a merger between Halifax Bank and the Bank of Scotland (not RBS), became the UK’s biggest victim of the banking crisis and the situation rapidly deteriorated.
 On Monday 6 October £90billion was wiped off the value of British firms as the recession hit.
 One week later, on 13 October the British government were forced into bailing out RBS by injecting £37 billion and taking up 58% of the Group.

 DHB’s plans were put on hold while decisions were made as to what parts of the DWDR could be prioritised in relation to the possible finance available.
 With an annual turnover of about £60million and a £10-£12million operating profit, Krayenbrink told a Dover Society meeting in early 2010 that DHB had three options, they were: